 As citizens of our communities it is important to have regard for the common good.
 Sometimes we have to look beyond what a proposal would bring to us personally, and consider the good that it could bring to others.
 In this case, a pocket park would prove to be a wonderful resource to the children of Castro Valley.
 We can never go wrong by investing in positive proposals that benefit the children of our communities.
 After all, weren't we all children once?

 A park is a fantastic place to get free exercise, to learn wonderful new things, make friends, and establish communal ties.
-Not only would a park be an exciting feature to the library but it will turn into a landmark of treasured memories for years to come.

 Writing to us